John McLeod Campbell: In Glasgow

 Returning to Glasgow in 1833, Campbell was minister for sixteen years in a large chapel specially built for him by close friends.
 In 1859 his health gave way, and he advised his congregation to join the Barony church, where Norman Macleod was pastor.

 Later years

 In 1868 he received the degree of D.D. from Glasgow University for his theological work and writing.
 He and his friends took it to be a reaching out on the part of the Scottish church towards him so long after his deposition from the ministry.
 It was clear that his book on the atonement was significant and required some response.
 In 1870 he moved to Rosneath, and there began his Reminiscences and Reflections, an unfinished work published after his death by his son.

-Campbell had a close circle of friends, which included Thomas Erskine, Norman McLeod, Alexander Ewing, Frederick Maurice and C. J. Vaughan.
+Campbell had a close circle of friends, which included Thomas Erskine, Norman McLeod, Alexander Ewing, A.J.
+Scott, Frederick Maurice and C. J. Vaughan.
 In 1871 a testimonial, dinner and address were presented to him by representatives of most of the religious bodies in Scotland.
 He died in early 1872 from prostate cancer.
 He was buried in Rosneath churchyard.